 Research Associate, Bioanalytical Technologies

-Anna Geisinger is a research analyst in the IBRI’s Bioanalytical Technologies group.
+Anna Geisinger is a research associate in the IBRI’s Bioanalytical Technologies group.
 Bioanalytical Technologies supports all of the IBRI’s research centers by helping to innovate the next generation of bioanalytical systems and methods.
 In her role, Anna is responsible for cell and bacteria culture, assay validation and protocol development, and molecular analysis.

 Anna joined the IBRI in November of 2017 as a research analyst in the IBRI’s Single Cell Analytics Center (SCAC), which developed a technology platform to ultimately achieve the diagnosis of infections and diseases from a single cell.
 With the efforts to commercialize the platform externally, in May 2019, the SCAC transitioned to the internal Bioanalytical Technologies support group.